European activist files complaints against Apple's tracking tool

 The claims were made on behalf of an individual German and Spanish consumer and handed to the Spanish data protection authority and its counterpart in Berlin, said Noyb.

+Spain’s privacy protection agency confirmed it received a complaint from Noyb against Apple but declined to comment.

-In Germany, unlike Spain, each federal state has its own data protection authority.
+The Berlin agency had no comment.
+In Germany, each federal state has its own data protection authority.

-Noyb said the claims were based on the 2002 e-Privacy Directive that allows national authorities to impose fines autonomously, as a way to avoid the lengthy proceedings it faced in its case against Facebook that was based on the EU’s General Data Protection Regulation (GDPR).
+Noyb said the claims were based on the 2002 e-Privacy Directive that allows national authorities to impose fines autonomously, avoiding lengthy proceedings it faced in its case against Facebook that was based on the EU’s General Data Protection Regulation (GDPR).

 The GDPR regime launched in 2018 included a mandatory cooperation mechanism among national authorities, which Noyb says has slowed progress.